Property tax in the United States: Delinquency

 Where the property owner does not pay tax by the due date, the taxing authority may assess penalties and interest.
 The amount, timing, and procedures vary widely.
-Generally, the penalty and interest are enforceable in the same manner as the tax, and attach to the property.
+Generally, the penalty and interest are enforceable in the same manner as the tax and attach to the property.

 Seizure and sale

 Where the property owner fails to pay tax, the taxing authority may act to enforce its lien.
 Enforcement procedures vary by state.
 In some states, the lien may be sold by the taxing authority to a third party, who can then attempt collection.
 In most states, the taxing authority can seize the property and offer it for sale, generally at a public auction.
-In some states, rights acquired in such sale may be limited.
+In some states, rights acquired in such a sale may be limited.

 Tax administrations

 Property taxes are generally administered separately by each jurisdiction imposing property tax, though some jurisdictions may share a common property tax administration.
-Often the administration of the taxes is conducted from the taxing jurisdiction's administrative offices (e.g., town hall).
-The form and organization varies widely.
+Often, tax administration is conducted at the taxing jurisdiction's administrative offices (e.g., town hall).
+The form and organization vary widely.

 Assessors

-Most taxing jurisdictions refer to the official charged with determining property values, assessing, and collecting property taxes as assessors.
+Most taxing jurisdictions refer to the official responsible for determining property values, assessing, and collecting property taxes as an assessor.
 Assessors may be elected, appointed, hired, or contracted, depending on rules within the jurisdiction, which may vary within a state.
-Assessors may or not be involved in collection of tax.
+Assessors may or may not be involved in the collection of tax.
 The tax assessors in some states are required to pass certain certification examinations and/or have a certain minimum level of property valuation experience.
-Larger jurisdictions employ full-time personnel in the tax assessors office, while small jurisdictions may engage only one part-time person for the entire tax assessor function.
+Larger jurisdictions employ full-time personnel in the tax assessor's office, while small jurisdictions may engage only one part-time person for the entire tax assessor function.

 Constitutional limitations

 Property taxes, like all taxes in the United States, are subject to constraints under the United States and applicable state constitutions.
 The United States Constitution contains three relevant provisions: limits on federal direct taxation, an equal protection rule, and the privileges and immunities provisions.
 Nearly all state constitutions impose uniformity and equality rules.
 Most state constitutions also impose other restrictions, which vary widely.

 The federal government is generally prohibited from imposing direct taxes unless such taxes are then given to the states in proportion to population.
 Thus, ad valorem property taxes have not been imposed at the federal level.

-The states must grant residents of other states equal protections as taxpayers.
+The states must grant residents of other states equal protection as taxpayers.